 802a/b, Advanced Clinical Practicum for Acute Care Nurse Practitioners.
 8.3 credit hours per term.
 This yearlong practicum provides students with clinical experience in data gathering techniques, diagnostic reasoning, management of acute and chronic health problems, application of technology in patient care, consultation and collaboration, and health promotion and risk factor modification.
 The differential diagnosis and treatment of complex health problems commonly seen in acutely ill, hospitalized adults is stressed.
 The focus is on those acute illnesses with a predictable course and established treatment approaches.
 Students have the opportunity to manage a caseload of patients from admission through discharge, as well as follow patients on an outpatient basis.
 A one-hour weekly clinical conference addresses acute care clinical issues through the case presentation method.
 Required for all acute care nurse practitioner students in the final year of specialization.
 Precepted by nurse practitioners and physicians.
-Prerequisites: successful completion of 607b, 612b, and 807a (for 802b).
+Prerequisite: successful completion of 607b, 612b, and 807a (for 802b).
 Twenty-four hours per week in an acute care setting in the fall and spring terms.
 D. Buonocore.

 803a/b, Oncology Symptom Management.
 2 credit hours per term.
 This course focuses on symptom experience and common clinical problems of adults with cancer.
 Common health problems of adults are integrated with common symptoms associated with cancer and cancer treatment, emphasizing assessment, differential diagnosis, and management.
 Required for oncology clinical nurse specialist and oncology nurse practitioner students in the final year of specialization.
-Prerequisite: Successful completion of 615a/b.
+Prerequisite: successful completion of 615a/b, and 803a to continue with 803b.
 Two hours per week.
-Adult Advanced Practice Nursing faculty.
+M. Knobf.

 804a/b, Clinical Practicum for Oncology Nurse Practitioners.
-4.3 credit hours per term.
+5.3 credit hours per term.
 The goal of this practicum is to prepare students to comprehensively manage a caseload of adults with cancer.
 Emphasis is on prediction of high incidence clinical problems, refinement of clinical reasoning in assessment, differential diagnosis, and formulation of management strategies.
 The practice sites provide opportunities to understand cancer care along the continuum, develop clinical leadership skills, provide continuity of care across settings, and deliver high quality supportive care to patients and families.
-Prerequisites: Successful completion of 554a and 556b.
+Prerequisites: successful completion of 554a and 556b, and 804a to continue with 804b.
 Required for oncology nurse practitioner students in the final year of specialization.
-Twelve hours per week of clinical practice, plus one hour per week of clinical conference.
+Fifteen hours per week of clinical practice, plus one hour per week of clinical conference.
 M. Knobf.

 805a, Cancer Pharmacology.
-I credit hour.
+1.5 credit hours.
 This course provides essential knowledge for the pharmacologic management of the adult with cancer.
 Content includes pharmacologic management of the disease, supportive therapies, and medication safety in cancer patients.
 Treatment indications, side effects, polypharmacy issues, and acute and long term toxicities are emphasized.
 Required for oncology clinical nurse specialist and oncology nurse practitioner students in the final year of specialization.
-One hour per week.
+One and one-half hour per week.
 M. Knobf, N. Beaulieu.